AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

 functionality of a parent package and, at the same time, retain its encapsulation.

-Note, however, that the privacy rule described above only applies to the private part and the body of a child package.
-For example, we could declare an object of type :ada:`T` in the private part of a child of :ada:`My_Types` and initialize the :ada:`Number` component directly:
+As we mentioned previously, in addition to the package body, the private part of the specification of a child package :ada:`P.C` also has access to the private part of the specification of its parent :ada:`P`.
+Let's look at an example where we declare an object of private type :ada:`T` in the private part of the child package :ada:`My_Types.Child` *and* initialize the :ada:`Number` component of :ada:`T` directly:

 .. code-block:: ada